cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- [[semantic conventions]] add additional layer of flexibility
 	- hence, we can refer to [[cybergraph]] as objective knowledge of everyone
 - ## cybergraph vs knowledge graph
-	- cyberlinks are fully authenticated qaquadruples
+	- cyberlinks are fully authenticated quadruples
 	- [[when]], [[who]] and [[what]] are based on cryptographic technics
-	- so unlike conventional knowledge graphs the information is crystal and true by design
+	- so unlike conventional [[knowledge graphs]] the information is crystal and true by design
 	- basic idea is that if i want say in [[triple]] world i would just say
 	- [[elon launch roocket]]
 		- head: elon
 		- relation: launch
 		- tail: rocket
 	- in contrary you cant say [[elon launch rocket]] in the world of [[cybergraph]]
+	- because you are not elon, you must speak only for youself
 	- you must say:
 		- [[now]] [[i]]
 			- [[elon]] [[launch]]